gothmcity/Angry-Birds-Stage-3/README.md

-# Angry-Birds-Stage-3
+# angryBirdsStage2.5
-angry birds stage 3 in javascript
+Angry Birds stage 2.5 with Class Inheritance and Images